serpentuin/ship-detection-using-tensorflow/README.md

 PRETRAINED_MODEL_URL =
 ```

-Open the terminal, and run this command:
+Open the terminal, and run following command to create the necessary folders:

 `python create_model.py`